Friedenau

 Friedenau ([ˌfriːdəˈnaʊ̯]) is a locality (Ortsteil) within the borough (Bezirk) of Tempelhof-Schöneberg in Berlin, Germany.
-Relatively small by area, its population density is the highest in the city.
+Relatively small by area, its population density was the highest in the city.

 Geography

 Friedenau is part of the southwestern suburbs, right at the border with the inner city Schöneberg district, separated by the Berlin Ringbahn and the BAB 100 motorway (Stadtring).
 It borders the Wilmersdorf locality to the west and Steglitz to the south.

 The streets and squares are laid out according to a geometric urban design with an almost complete assembly of Gründerzeit buildings, which survived the bombing of Berlin in World War II.

 Urban planning

 The characteristic feature of Friedenau its Carstenn layout, named after urban developer Johann Anton Wilhelm von Carsten.
 This symmetrical layout consists of an avenue dividing a circular road, which is demarcated by four town squares.

 Some streets in Friedenau were named after rivers in Alsace-Lorraine to commemorate the annexation of this region into the German Empire.

 The majority of Friedenau's buildings date to the early 20th century.
 Therefore, the architectural styles are almost uniform.
 185 buildings are protected as cultural heritage sites.

 More recent development does not necessarily match the surrounding cityscape, since the reconstruction efforts after World War II, especially in the earlier years, gave little consideration to the preservation of architectural uniformity.